 “Weaving in and out of people’s lives—it’s just music, but you wake up one morning, you hear a song and you can be moved in so many ways,” Canning says.

-Broken Social Scene has never been an overtly political band, but in an era when resistance can be as basic yet profound as practising the golden rule—to do unto others as you would have them do unto you—perhaps the biggest statement of all is a reminder that we’re all in this together.
+Broken Social Scene has never been an overtly political band, but in an era when resistance can be as basic yet profound as the Golden Rule, perhaps the biggest statement of all is a reminder that we’re all in this together.

 “I think the fact that we’ve all made it back together is a wonderful showing of unity within this time.
 That was the greatest move we could make—beyond the music, beyond the record, just that we were all still here,” Drew says.